1st Grade Classroom Reveal

+This is it, my big classroom reveal!
 This is the first year where I have stayed in the same room in the same grade.
 As I approached my room, I really wanted to make it more functional in terms of wall space.
 The physical space is almost identical to last year because honestly, it worked.
 With only minor tweaks being made to my room over the summer, I’ve had a hard time finding the motivation to share.
 I really do like our learning space but the lack of novelty was initially a struggle for me.
-So, 7 weeks in, here is our 1st grade learning space!
+So, 7 weeks in, here is a classroom tour of our 1st grade learning space!

 Work on Writing